JustinLove/instant_sandbox/README.md

 The repository expects to be in a mod folder named `instant_sandbox_dev`.
 The default grunt task builds to `instant_sandbox_test`.
 The 'production' build is through:

     grunt --target=instant_sandbox

-The main mod file is `modinfo.dev.json` because PAMM rewrites `modinfo.json` when updating it.  `grunt copy:dev` is a convience task to update the live file from the formatted one.